warmsignull/desktop/README.md

 # Desktop Launcher

-`desktop` is a curses-based launcher for desktop environments.
-It reads from a single JSON configuration file, displays the configured options in a scrollable list, and replaces itself with the selected desktop command.
+Desktop Launcher is a curses-based terminal UI that loads desktops from JSON, lets you mark favourites, launches the selected session, detects installed environments, and can run install/uninstall commands (including optional extras) using your package manager override.
+Tested so far on Arch Linux.

 ## Configuration